designsecurity/progpilot/docs/SPECIFY_ANALYSIS.md

 ```
 If the analyzer finds a *$safe = htmlentites($tainted)* function with no second parameter defined, the *safe* variable will not lead to xss vulnerabilities.
 Otherwise if it finds *$safe = htmlentites($tainted, ENT_QUOTES)*, the *prevent* property of the correct value object condition overwrite the main *prevent* property, so *safe* variable will not lead to xss and command_injection vulnerabilites.
-*Prevent* properties could take also these predefined values :
+*Prevent* properties could take also these predefined values:
 - *ALL* which prevent all vulnerabilities
 - *QUOTES* which indicates that quotes are encoded

 ### parameters property
 #### sinks
-the sink is vulnerable if :
+the sink is vulnerable if:
 - no parameters are specified and at least one argument is tainted.
 - parameters are specified and all the arguments must be tainted.

-The *parameter* object could take a *conditions* parameter with these values :
+The *parameter* object could take a *conditions* parameter with these values:
-- **QUOTES** : the tainted variable must be embedded into quotes if not it's a vulnerability otherwise the variable must be sanitized with a function that encode quotes.
+- **QUOTES**: the tainted variable must be embedded into quotes if not it's a vulnerability otherwise the variable must be sanitized with a function that encode quotes.
-- **array_tainted** : the parameter is vulnerable if the argument is an array with at least one tainted value.
+- **array_tainted**: the parameter is vulnerable if the argument is an array with at least one tainted value.
-- **variable_tainted** : the parameter is vulnerable if the argument is a tainted variable.
+- **variable_tainted**: the parameter is vulnerable if the argument is a tainted variable.
-- **object_tainted** : the parameter is vulnerable if the argument is an object with at least one tainted property.
+- **object_tainted**: the parameter is vulnerable if the argument is an object with at least one tainted property.

-Global conditions could be applied on all parameters :
+Global conditions could be applied on all parameters:
-- **QUOTES_HTML** : if the tainted variable is inside an html tag it's a vulnerability if the variable is embedded into quotes and quotes are not sanitized or if the variable is not embedded into quotes.
+- **QUOTES_HTML**: if the tainted variable is inside an html tag it's a vulnerability if the variable is embedded into quotes and quotes are not sanitized or if the variable is not embedded into quotes.

 #### sanitizers
-The *parameter* object could take a *conditions* parameter with these values :
+The *parameter* object could take a *conditions* parameter with these values:
-- **taint** : the corresponding argument will be considered as the expected tainted variable.
+- **taint**: the corresponding argument will be considered as the expected tainted variable.
 During the analysis, if this argument is tainted the return of the function will be tainted and sanitized, without specifying  a *taint* property the return of the function will be tainted and sanitized if any of the arguments is tainted.
-- **equals** : the argument must be equals to the specified string.
+- **equals**: the argument must be equals to the specified string.

 #### sources
 If you want to define one parameter of a function as a source use *parameters* property.

 #### validators
-The *parameter* object could take a *conditions* parameter with these values :
+The *parameter* object could take a *conditions* parameter with these values:
-- **valid** : the corresponding argument will be considered as safe if others conditions are respected.
+- **valid**: the corresponding argument will be considered as safe if others conditions are respected.
-- **not_tainted** : the argument is not tainted.
+- **not_tainted**: the argument is not tainted.
-- **array_not_tainted** : the argument is an array that not contains any tainted values.
+- **array_not_tainted**: the argument is an array that not contains any tainted values.
-- **equals** : the argument must be equals to the specified string.
+- **equals**: the argument must be equals to the specified string.

-For the following *in_array* call :
+For the following *in_array* call:
 ```php
 $tainted = $_GET["p"];